Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 This creates a footer and a header with a link to your blog's homepage.
 The `children` prop allows you to wrap whatever content is added into the `Layout` component in the header and footer.

-After creating the `Layout` component, you will add create a CSS file that contains styles for your blog.
-Create a `styles.css` file in the `squidex-blog` folder and add the following contents to the `squidex-blog/styles.css` file:
+After creating the `Layout` component, replace the contents of the `squidex-blog/styles/globals.css` file with the following:

 ```css
 html,